-Fortinet’s Multi-Cloud Security Services – which can be on-sold to clients on a CAPEX or OPEX (as a service) basis - address the expanded attack surface across on-premise data centre or private clouds, public clouds and IaaS and SaaS applications.
+Fortinet's Multi-Cloud Security Services – which can be on-sold to clients on a CAPEX or OPEX (as a service) basis - address the expanded attack surface across on-premise data center or private clouds, public clouds and IaaS and SaaS applications.

 Fortinet's Multi-Cloud Security Services consist of five components:

 - FortiGate Virtual Firewall

 - FortiWeb Cloud

 - Fortinet Connectors

 The FortiGate Virtual Firewall is for private clouds.